 Stuck in traffic?
 Kids home sick?
 Book temporarily lost under the couch?
 Life happens.
 The Lafayette Public Library wants everyone to bring their materials back in a timely manner but understands that unexpected challenges arise and sometimes library materials don’t get back on time.

 For some, library fines are a financial hardship and for others it isn’t.
 We know that library fines can add up quickly and sometimes a balance at the library means a customer doesn’t come back.
 Others can afford to choose to keep items past their due date and simply pay their fines as a way to support the library, which means those overdue items aren’t available for other patrons.

-Lafayette Library is committed to providing equal access to every member of our community and eliminating fines gives our patrons an opportunity re-discover their library and all that it has to offer.
+Lafayette Public Library is committed to providing equal access to every member of our community and eliminating fines gives our patrons an opportunity re-discover their library and all that it has to offer.
 By eliminating fines, we hope to remove barriers and make access equitable and enjoyable for everyone.
-Beginning January 1, 2020 all existing library fines will be waived to ensure that all customers can start a new chapter with the library and monetary penalties will no longer be charged for late materials.
+Effective January 1, 2020 all existing library fines were waived to ensure that all customers can start a new chapter with the library and monetary penalties will no longer be charged for late materials.

 If people aren’t charged late fines, what will motivate them to return their materials?

 - In place of a fee, customers’ accounts will be blocked from further checkouts when any item is 14 days late.

 - When the item is returned, the customer’s borrowing privileges are restored.

 - If an item is 30 days late they will be billed for the replacement cost of the item.